bojackchen/digital-flow/README.md

 to the next step.

 ## Step 3: Logic synthesis
-Logic synthesis is the step that transforms your idea to physically implementable design.
+Synthesis is the all encompassing, generic term for the process of achieving an optimal gate-level netlist from HDL code.
+Logic synthesis transforms your idea to physically implementable design.
 Genrally logic synthesis consists of 3 steps.
 - Translation
 - Logic optimization
 - Mapping